tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/PITCHME.md

 @div[text-left]

 An <u>arithmetic circuit</u> $ C $ over a field $ F $ and `$ (x_1, ..., x_n) $` is a directed acyclic graph whose vertices are called gates.
 Linear consistency equations relate the inputs and outputs of the (addition and multiplication) gates.

+<div class="LineHeight100per"> <br></div>

 The size is the number of gates in it, with the depth being the length of the longest directed path. *Upper bounding* the complexity of a polynomial $ f $ is to find any arithmetic circuit that can calculate $ f $, whereas *lower bounding* is to find the smallest arithmetic circuit that can calculate $ f $.

+<div class="LineHeight100per"> <br></div>

 An example of a simple arithmetic circuit with size six and depth two that calculates a polynomial is shown below.

 @divend